MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 - Canvas is centred, but would be preferable for an adjusted aspect ratio that fills the screen on every device

+- Make it more like an actual sonified drawing pad (aka MS Paint).
+Add a function that allows you to play and store the drawing, so you can play it over and over again, like in the Pointilator.

+- Make a function that allows you to draw with different colours and textures.
+Different colours represented by different instruments or timbres.